 Agree which matters you will look to outsource and which you will keep with your internal teams.
 Set defined and clear rules which are unambiguous and provide internal referral points for any grey areas.

-Having mapped out instructions to firms agree an ideal target number of firms required to give you enough coverage but without reducing your buying power too much.
+Work out your ideal ratio of number of instructions to number of firms.
+This will give you an ideal target number of firms required to give you enough coverage but without reducing your buying power too much.

 If you already have billing protocols with your firms, review and revise them.
 If you do not have any, draw some up.
 These are essentially a set of guidelines outlining what you consider to be a billable activity and what should be included within the agreed hourly rates.